 Iron may have a role in hair loss in certain people, but how it exactly affects hair remains unclear.
 Results from studies have been .

 In some cases, people who drink heavily may not eat enough nutrients due to poor diet.
 In other cases, alcohol actually interferes with the way the body processes and uses food during digestion.

 Excessive drinking can lead to a decrease in the amount of iron-rich foods a person consumes.

 Scientists are still unclear if there’s a direct link between iron deficiency and hair loss.
-A 2013 study suggested iron may be a factor in a certain type of hair loss in women.
+A suggested iron may be a factor in a certain type of hair loss in women.
 But there’s no recommendation for iron supplementation broadly as a treatment.